isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 #### **Attractions**

-Attractions operators are to comply to measures stipulated in this <a href="https://go.gov.sg/STBAdvisoryforattractions" target="_blank">document</a> [last updated on 28  20].
+Attractions operators are to comply to measures stipulated in this <a href="https://go.gov.sg/STBAdvisoryforattractions" target="_blank">document</a> [last updated on 28 Jun 20].
 You can also refer to the Singapore Tourism Board <a href="https://www.stb.gov.sg/content/stb/en/media-centre/media-releases.html" target="_blank">website</a>.

 #### **Built Environment**